ahmad-mostafa1000/APT_Search-Engine/README.md

 ## Installation
 ### A Setting up the project
-1. unzip "Phase1.zip".
-Inside you'll find a "Project" folder containing "PythonProject" and "Database" folders.
+1. Download the "Project" folder containing "PythonProject" and "Database" folders.
 2. Create a new project on PyCharm, Visual Studio or whatever IDE you are using and delete everything insde or make the "Python Project" folder your home or where to start.

 ### B Setting up the Database